The Winter Term International Travel Grant Program provides funding for independent clinical or research/writing projects abroad during Winter Term.

 - The research topic or scope of the clinical project was deemed overly broad for a three-week period.

-- The research methodology was unclear – the student did not explain what she would do while she was abroad or how it would differ from research she could conduct in Harvard libraries.
+- The research methodology was unclear – the student did not adequately explain what she would do while she was abroad for the duration of winter term, or how it would differ from research she could conduct in Harvard libraries.

 - The project was predicated on conducting interviews but contained almost no information about how these interviews would be arranged, what type of questions the student would ask, or whether her foreign language skills were sufficient.